 From the beginning, our mission at Dialogos Media has been to promote Greek culture and a positive image of Greece and Cyprus, as well as to provide informative interviews and analyses about Greece and Cyprus, particularly in light of the economic crisis.
 Our mission can be divided into two core categories:

 Information and analysis: the core of our informational programming is the weekly Dialogos Interview Series.
 Since 2010, we have interviewed personalities from Greece, the Greek diaspora, as well as renowned individuals who are not of Greek heritage but who spoke about important issues pertaining to Greece and to Hellenism more broadly.
 We’ve interviewed economists, university professors, filmmakers, musicians, artists, political analysts, journalists, attorneys, scientists, scholars, activists, businesspeople and entrepreneurs, athletes, chefs and nutritionists, students, and others.
-Some of the most notable individuals that we’ve had the opportunity to interview have included renowned scholars Noam Chomsky, Tariq Ali, and Henry Giroux, New York Times bestselling authors John Perkins and Greg Palast, author John Perkins, economists Mark Blyth, Dimitris Kazakis, Ha-Joon Chang, Leonidas Vatikiotis, Richard Wolff, Roger Bootle, Warren Mosler, Stergios Skaperdas, and Yanis Varoufakis, investigative journalists Aris Hatzistefanou and Kostas Vaxevanis, Greek constitutional law scholar Giorgos Kasimatis, scholars such as James Petras, renowned chef and author Diane Kochilas, famous Greek musician Yota Nega, famous Greek band Imam Baildi, renowned Greek comedians and entertainers such as Angelo Tsarouchas and Yiannis Pappas, renowned athlete and “Ultramarathon Man” Dean Karnazes, and NASA scientist Pericles Papadopoulos, among many others.
+Some of the most notable individuals that we’ve had the opportunity to interview have included renowned scholars Noam Chomsky, Tariq Ali, and Henry Giroux, New York Times bestselling authors John Perkins and Greg Palast, economists Mark Blyth, Ha-Joon Chang, Leonidas Vatikiotis, Roger Bootle, Warren Mosler, Stergios Skaperdas, and Yanis Varoufakis, investigative journalist Aris Hatzistefanou, Greek constitutional law scholar Giorgos Kasimatis, scholars such as James Petras, renowned chef and author Diane Kochilas, famous Greek musician Yota Nega, famous Greek band Imam Baildi, renowned Greek comedians and entertainers such as Angelo Tsarouchas and Yiannis Pappas, renowned athlete and “Ultramarathon Man” Dean Karnazes, and NASA scientist Pericles Papadopoulos, among many others.
 In addition to our weekly interviews, we’ve also frequently aired commentaries and analyses on a number of important issues pertaining to Greece and the worldwide Greek community.

 Culture: we’ve promoted Greek culture through the airing of a diverse range of Greek music, from a broad variety of musical styles, eras, and genres.
 We’ve featured a number of special musical segments that have focused on everything from the music and compositions of Nikos Xylouris, to the music of the Greek islands (“nisiotika”).
 In addition, many of the interviews that we have aired as part of the Dialogos Interview Series have featured the work and accomplishments of Greek artists, musicians, filmmakers, and representatives of Greek cultural institutions.